 15 Moving the patient to the head of the bed

 Make sure the patient is lying horizontally.
-Ask him to raise his head and shoulders, if he cannot, gently raise his head and remove the pillow; lean it against the head of the bed.
+Ask him to raise his head and shoulders; if he cannot, gently lift his head and remove the pillow; lean it against the head of the bed.

-Get up from different parties facing the head of the bed.
+Get up with different sides facing the head of the bed.

-Both sisters put one hand under the patient's shoulders, the other- under the hips (unsafe way); or one nurse stands at the top of the patient's torso.
-Brings the hand under the neck andpatient's shoulder.
-With the other hand, she wraps her arms around the arm lying next to her and pa's shoulder.cent.
-The second sister stands at the lower part of the patient's torso and brings her handsunder his waist and thighs.
+Both nurses place one hand under the patient's shoulders, the other- under the hips (unsafe way); or one nurse stands at the patient's upper torso.
+He puts his hand under his neck andpatient's shoulder.
+With her other hand she clasps the arm and shoulder lying nearby.patient.
+The second nurse stands near the patient’s lower torso and brings her arms upunder his lower back and hips.

-Spread your legs 30 cm apart with one leg slightly back.
+Spread your legs 30 cm wide, placing one leg slightly back.

-Ask the patient to bend their knees without taking their feet off the bed.
+Ask the patient to bend his knees without lifting his feet from the bed.

-Ask the patient to press the chin to the chest.
+Ask the patient to press their chin to their chest.

-Make sure the patient can assist in moving by pushing off the bed with their feet.
+Ensure that the patient can assist in ambulation by pushing off the bed with their feet.

-Bend your knees so that your forearms are at the level of the bed.
+Bend your knees so that your forearms are level with the bed.

-On the count of "three" swing and transfer the body weight to the leg set back.
-At this time, the patient pushes off with his heels and raises his torso.
+On the count of “three”, swing and transfer your body weight to the leg placed back.
+At this time, the patient pushes off with his heels and lifts his torso.

-Raise the patient's head and shoulders and place a pillow.
-Make sure it lies comfortably in the right position.
+Elevate the patient's head and shoulders and provide a pillow.
+Make sure it lies comfortably in the desired position.

 16 Moving the patient to the head of the bed

-Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent.
-Introduce a person helping with the move.
+Explain to the patient the process of the upcoming procedure, make sure he understands it and obtain his consent.
+Imagine a person helping you move.

-Assess the environment o 6installation.
+Assess the surrounding environment.
 Lower the side rails, if equipped.
-Attach the bed brakes.
+Set the bed brakes.

 Make sure the patient is lying horizontally.
-Ask him to raise his head and if he cannot, gently raise his head and remove the pillow, lean it against the head of the bed.
+Ask him to raise his head, and if he cannot, gently lift his head and remove the pillow, lean it against the head of the bed.

 Spread your legs 30 cm wide.
 Turn the toe of the leg closest to the headboard towards the headboard.

-Ask the patient to bend their knees and press their feet firmly against the mattress, and hands - on the bed, palms down.
+Ask the patient to bend their knees and press their feet firmly against the mattress, and hands - palms down towards the bed.

 Place one hand under the patient's shoulders, the other– under his buttocks.
 Notlean forward.
 Keep your back straight.
-Bend your legs at the knees.
+Bend your knees.

-Ask the patient to push off the bed with his feet and palms on the count of “three”, after exhaling, or ask him to take hold of the head of the bed with his hands, on the count of “three”, exhaling, help his sister, pulling himself up.
+Ask the patient to push off the bed with his feet and palms on the count of “three,” after exhaling, or ask him to grab the head of the bed with his hands, on the count of “three,” after exhaling, help the sister by pulling himself up.

-Repeat these steps until the patient is in the appropriate position.
-Move it gradually, a short distance, so as not to hurt your back.
+Repeat these steps until the patient takes the appropriate position.
+Move it gradually, over a short distance, so as not to hurt your back.

-Raise the patient's head and shoulders and place a pillow.
+Elevate the patient's head and shoulders and provide a pillow.
 Make sure it lies comfortably.

-17 Transferring the patient to the head of a bed with a fold-down head using a drape
+17 Moving the patient to the head of a bed with a drop head using a sheet

 (performed by one sister)

-Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent.
-Assess the environment.
-The bed should be without a hard headboard and moved away from the wall.
-Attach the bed brakes (if any).
+Explain to the patient the process of the upcoming procedure, make sure he understands it and obtain his consent.
+Assess your surroundings.
+The bed should not have a hard headboard and should be set back from the wall.
+Secure the bed brakes (if equipped).

-Ask the patient (if possible) how they can help.
+Ask the patient (if possible) how he can help.

-Pull the sheets out from under the mattress.
+Pull the edges of the sheet out from under the mattress.

-Remove the pillow and put it next to you.
+Remove the pillow and place it next to you.
 Lower (remove) the head of the bed.

 Make sure the patient is lying horizontally.

-Stand at the head of the bed, spread your legs 30 cm wide and put one foot slightly forward.
-Don't lean over the headboard.
+Stand at the head of the bed, spread your legs 30 cm wide and place one foot slightly in front.
+Do not lean over the headboard.

-Roll the sheet up around the patient's head and shoulders.
-Ask him to bend his knees (if possible) and press his feet against the mattress.
+Roll the sheet over the patient's head and shoulders.
+Ask him to bend his knees (if possible) and press his feet into the mattress.

-Fig. 16 Transferring the patient to the head of a bed with a drop head using a sheet.
+Fig. 16 Moving the patient to the head of a bed with a drop-down headboard using a sheet.

 Take with both hands, palms up, the rolled edges of the sheet on both sides of the headboard.

-Ask the patient to help in moving, after exhaling.
-On the count of "three", tilting the body back, pull the patient up to the head of the bed.
+Ask the patient to help with the movement, after exhaling.
+On the count of three, tilt the body back and pull the patient to the head of the bed.

-Put a pillow under your head, straighten the sheet.
+Place a pillow under your head and straighten the sheet.
 Make sure it lies comfortably.

-18 Moving the Helpless Patient to the Head of the Bed
+18 Moving a helpless patient to the head of the bed

 (performed by one sister)

-Explain to the patient the course of the upcoming procedure (if possible), make sure that he understands it and obtain his consent.
+Explain the procedure to the patient (if possible), make sure he understands it, and obtain his consent.

-Assess the environment.
+Assess your surroundings.
 Lower the side rails, if equipped.
-Attach the bed brakes.
+Set the bed brakes.

 Make sure the patient is lying horizontally.
-Ask him to raise his head, if he cannot, gently raise his head and remove the pillow, lean it against the head of the bed.
-Fig.17.
+Ask him to raise his head; if he cannot, gently lift his head and remove the pillow, lean it against the head of the bed.
+Fig. 17.

 Start the transfer procedure from the patient’s feet: